CoalMineSoftware/jStately/README.md

 ```

 As the game continues and it is determined that important things have happened
-(i.e., things that might cause the machine to transition states, according to
+(i.e., things that may or may not cause the machine to transition states,
-our graph,) an event can be evaluated by the machine with a call to
+according to our graph,) an event can be evaluated by the machine with a call
-`machine.evaluateInput(GameEvent.PACMAN_SPOTTED)`.
+to `machine.evaluateInput(GameEvent.PACMAN_SPOTTED)`.

 But a graph with no behavior isn't all that interesting.
 Suppose that a
 developer wants certain things to happen as the machine transitions between